paulchernoch/feel/src/execution/engine-design.md

   branch(f/g/c)      (L I f -> L I)          L is a list, test if I is a number

-  label(f)                                   L is a list and I is a number: we will perform a list index operation. index
+  label(f)                                   L is a list and I is a number: we will perform a list index operation. number(1)
+  -                                          Subtract one to go from one-based to zero-based index
   goto(d)